lianml2025/ml4-online-retail/README.md

 | CancellationFlag   | Derived  | Categorical  | Indicates whether a transaction is cancelled or matched with another invoice. |

 ### Dataset Precessing Summary
-After our data cleaning, the records in the dataset go down to: 540562 from the original: 541909 records.
+After our data cleaning, the records in the dataset go down to: 540562 from the original: 541909 records, each for a particular item contained in a transaction.
 We added four new columns: Year, Month, Subtotal and CancellationFlat for advance data analysis, and the dataset goes from the original 8 columns to 12 columns.
 By including new columns, we improve the dataset without modifying the value of the original fields.
 Therefore we are confident that our data cleaning preserves the characteristic of the original dataset.

 ### Exploratory Analysis